alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 ## The order matters

 Now that we have covered the matrix multiplication basics let's point out something you may have not noticed:
-*the order in which you multipliy multiple matrices matters.*
+*the order in which you multiply multiple matrices matters.*

 How is that possible?
 Didn't we show above that the matrix multiplication is associate?
 How can it be that the order in which you perform the multiplications affects the result?